 2. Guided Tour Video

 The Canvas Guided Tour video has been created with Queen’s Students in mind.
 It provides key information for getting started and demonstrates how to navigate around the student Dashboard and within a Canvas Course.
 This video can be used by Schools during Induction sessions and in lectures to introduce Canvas to students as a tool to support student learning.
 This video is also included in the PowerPoint Slide deck (referenced above).
 Video running time is 05:56 mins.

 The Canvas Orientation Course provides Students with key information to guide them on topics which they may need support with when using Canvas for the first time, such as how to: download the Student Mobile Canvas App, submit Turnitin Assignment in Canvas, view Grades & Feedback etc. The online course has been revised to include all the latest information available.

 4. Canvas@Queen’s Blog

-Canvas@Queen’s Blog contains a dedicated student section which is being developed to include student curated content and signpost how to access help and support, in preparation for September.
-Dates for the Student Drop-in Orientation sessions are also promoted here.
+Canvas@Queen’s Blog contains a dedicated student section which is under further development to include student curated content and signpost how to access help and support, in preparation for September.

-From the end of August, Student Reps will be delivering Canvas Orientation Drop-in sessions in the Student Union Lounge.
+At the beginning of October 2020, Student Champions will be delivering Canvas Orientation Drop-in virtual sessions online.
 Focused demonstrations of Canvas will allow Students to get a feel for Canvas, to download the app and see how it all works.
-There will be 6x half-day drop-in session dates open to ALL students.
-Registration is not required, Students can simply attend on the day/time that suits best.
+There will be a number of 60min sessions with dates open to ALL students.